coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_managed_service_for_apache_flink.md

 - **Time-Series Analytics:** Performs time-series analysis on high-velocity data, useful in industries like finance, healthcare, and telecommunications.

 ## Advantages of Amazon Managed Service for Apache Flink

+### Simplified Management

+Amazon Managed Service for Apache Flink handles the operational overhead of managing Apache Flink clusters, including compute resources, scaling, and failover configurations.
+This hands-off approach allows data engineers to concentrate on developing business logic and data processing workflows rather than infrastructure management.